Hero Insurance — The collateral damage that ensues is nothing to scoff at regarding the average citizen.

 In the fictional "Under the Hood" documentary made for the Watchmen film, Moloch talks about how the arrival of super-villains was a reaction to the rise in costumed adventurers.
 He ominously comments that he's waiting for the arrival of Dr. Manhattan's nemesis...

 Which directly contradicts what Hollis Mason says in both the book and the film.
-In the Watchmen universe, costumed criminals came first (wearing disguise meant they couldn't be recognized), and crime fighters started wearing costumes to "finish what the law couldn't".
+In the Watchmen universe, costumed criminals came first (wearing disguises meant they couldn't be recognized), and crime fighters started wearing costumes to "finish what the law couldn't".

 But then Moloch is hardly a reliable source...